-- A. Grant funding to test new models of care No

-- B. Construction costs (bricks and mortar) No

-- C. Room and board expenditures No

-- D. Animal shelters and vaccines No

-- E. School based programs for children No

-- F. Unspecified projects No

-- G. Debt relief and restructuring No

-- H. Costs to close facilities No

-- I. HIT/HIE expenditures No

-- J. Services provided to undocumented individuals Very infrequent AAAs may not refuse services to undocumented individuals if they meet program eligibility requirements.

-Disbursements are certainly within the agreed upon percentage will be applied to all claims.

-- K. Sheltered workshops No

-- L. Research expenditures No

-- M. Rent and utility subsidies normally funded by the Unites States Department of Housing and Urban Development No

-- N. Prisons, correctional facilities, and services provided to individuals who are civilly committed and unable to leave No

-- O. Revolving capital fund No

-- P. Expenditures made to meet a maintenance of effort requirement for any federal grant program No.

-- O. Administrative costs No

-- R. Cost of services for which payment was made by Medicaid or CHIP (including from managed care plans) No

-- S. Cost of services for which payment was made by Medicare or Medicare Advantage No

-- T. Funds from other federal grants No
+- I. HIT/HIE expenditures No - J. Services provided to undocumented individuals Very infrequent AAAs may not refuse services to undocumented individuals if they meet program eligibility requirements.
+Disbursements are certainly within the agreed upon percentage will be applied to all claims. - K. Sheltered workshops No - L. Research expenditures No - M. Rent and utility subsidies normally funded by the Unites States Department of Housing and Urban Development No - N. Prisons, correctional facilities, and services provided to individuals who are civilly committed and unable to leave No - O. Revolving capital fund No - P. Expenditures made to meet a maintenance of effort requirement for any federal grant program No. - Q. Administrative costs No - R. Cost of services for which payment was made by Medicaid or CHIP (including from managed care plans) No - S. Cost of services for which payment was made by Medicare or Medicare Advantage No - T. Funds from other federal grants No